-Four nonprofits-Minnesota Workers' Compensation Reinsurance Association, Minnesota Medical Foundation, The Minneapolis Foundation, and Robins, Kaplan, Miller & Ciresi Foundation for Children-participated in a securities lending program run by Wells Fargo.
-The bank represented that the collateral in the program would be invested in short-term money market instruments, where the prime considerations would be safety of principal and liquidity.
+Represented four nonprofits in case against bank where the collateral in a securities lending program was to be invested in short-term money market instruments, where the prime considerations would be safety of principal and liquidity.
 Instead, the bank invested a substantial portion of the collateral in risky and/or illiquid securities, including complex structured investments.
 The jury found that Wells Fargo breached its fiduciary duty and violated the Minnesota Consumer Fraud Act.
 In post-trial orders, the trial court awarded Plaintiffs attorneys' fees, and costs and disbursements.
 The trial court also awarded Plaintiffs forfeiture of fees by Wells Fargo and awarded pre-and post-judgment interest.
-This was the first trial and recovery of this type in the country.
-On April 16, 2012, the Minnesota Court of Appeals issued its opinion affirming the trial court.
-On June 27, 2012, the Minnesota Supreme Court denied Wells Fargo's petition for review.
 The final judgment, plus additional post-trial attorneys' fees paid by Wells Fargo, totaled more than $57 million.